Your Guide to Wearing Makeup After Blepharoplasty

 Interested in Eyelid Surgery?

 If you have concerns about your eyes, whether it’s the shape, size, drooping, or wrinkles, our clinic and skilled team of surgeons can help treat you.
-Dr. Bell is well-known for his careful and pristine work in blepharoplasty and double-eyelid surgery and has preformed thousands of procedures within his 25+ years of practice.
+Toronto Plastic Surgeons Wellness Centre is well-known for its careful and pristine work in blepharoplasty and double-eyelid surgery and has performed thousands of procedures within its 25+ years of practice.

-When you choose Toronto Plastic Surgeons, you’re putting yourself into the hands of a clinic that prides itself in high expertise, professional conduct, and the utmost concern and care for our patients.
+When you choose Toronto Plastic Surgeons Wellness Centre, you’re putting yourself into the hands of a clinic that prides itself on high expertise, professional conduct, and the utmost concern and care for our patients.

 If you want to know more about eyelid surgery or have any questions about makeup application during the recovery period, feel free to schedule a consultation with us today or call us at 647-723-3739 and speak with a member of our team.